aws/aws-cdk/docs/src/tutorial.rst

 The next step is to create a |LAM| function to list all of the widgets in our
 |S3| bucket.

-Create the directory *resource* at the same level as the *bin* directory.
+Create the directory *resources* at the same level as the *bin* directory.

 .. code-block:: sh